Chart Color Schemes

 Infrastructure

-Tumut Surrounds has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Tumut Surrounds has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified fifteen projects likely impacting the area.
+AreaSearch has identified 15 projects that may impact this region.
 Notable ones include Tumut River Works Program, Tumut Hospital Redevelopment, Tumut Aerodrome Infrastructure Upgrade Stage 2, and Batlow Water Security (Concept Design) Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.